marklogic-community/corb2/README.md

   - a properties file
   - a combination of any of these

 So how do you use it?
 For convenience, it can be configured using the same techniques as CoRB provides and using the same parameter names.
-The big difference is that there are far fewer parameters needed and there is a different class used for its execution (com.marklogic.developer.corb.RunXQueryManager).
+The big difference is that there are far fewer parameters needed and there is a different class used for its execution (com.marklogic.developer.corb.ModuleExecutor).

 The following parameters are supported and can be used in the same ways as described above for CoRB: